R2Northstar/NorthstarDocs/docs/Wiki/installing-northstar/troubleshooting.md

 ## Disable EA App overlay <a href="#ea-overlay" id="ea-overlay"></a>

 The purpose of disabling the EA App overlay is to increase performance, as it can be very taxing even on high end hardware.

+### EA App method

-You can disable it by clicking on your profile in the top right of the EA App, clicking on the drop down arrow, going to settings, going to `Application`, then scrolling down and disabling the EA App overlay.
+You can disable the overlay by clicking on your profile in the top right of the EA App, clicking on the drop down arrow, going to settings, going to `Application`, then scrolling down and disabling the EA App overlay.
-This will also disable invites, however [Northstar does not use these](../faq.md#faq-invite-friends)
+This will also disable invites, however [Northstar does not use them](../faq.md#faq-invite-friends).
+Do note that the app won't allow you to disable its overlay if the game is already running.

 ![Applications settings](../images/ea-application-settings.png)
 ![Toggling EA Overlay to OFF](../images/ea-overlay-disable.png)

+### Config file method

+You may also disable the EA App overlay by making a modification to one of its config files.
+This can be especially convenient when dealing with external launchers (such as Steam) that automatically close the EA App right after the game stops running.

+1. Make sure the EA App is closed, and navigate to `C:\Users\<username>\AppData\Local\Electronic Arts\EA Desktop` (or to `/home/<username>/.local/share/Steam/steamapps/compatdata/1237970/pfx/drive_c/users/steamuser/AppData/Local/Electronic Arts/EA Desktop` if you have installed Titanfall 2 using Steam on Linux).
+2. Open the `user_<user id>.ini` file.
+3. Set the value of `user.igoenabled` to `0`.
+4. Save the file.

 ## Cannot write log file when using Northstar on EA App